 I’m here to confess that I installed a few vinyl windows when they first hit the Chicago market in the mid to late 1990’s; that is, until I started questioning the claims being put forth by the different manufacturers regarding the ‘benefits’ of vinyl windows.
-Once I stepped back and looked at the claims objectively, here’s what I found:
+Once I stepped back and looked at the claims objectively, I found there were better alternatives to vinyl windows.
+Here’s what I found:

 Myth #1 – “Vinyl windows are energy efficient.”

 FACT: Some vinyl windows are in fact energy efficient in theory.
 However, most are constructed using hollow extrusions which offer little in the way of R-Value (resistance to heat transfer).
 The glazing itself may or may not be very efficient depending on the type of glass specified.
 The weather stripping, a key element to window performance, is hit or miss in my opinion; some manufacturers get it right, but many don’t pay enough attention to this simple detail & as a result the performance of these units suffer.

 The operating hardware is another often overlooked area.
 Too often, low quality hardware is used and because of its poor performance, the window doesn’t seal well when closed and locked – which, by the way, is necessary for optimum resistance to the weather.
 This hardware is often acquired from low budget suppliers that import or fabricate the hardware to the lowest possible specification.
 Rarely is a name brand supplier used, resulting in difficulty in obtaining matching parts in the future.
 In contrast, most manufacturers of wood windows purchase the hardware for their units from one of a couple well established companies, ensuring the availability of replacement parts for years to come.